dkuchan415/DK-GloboCom_Study/README.md

 ![image](https://user-images.githubusercontent.com/68552052/222927120-c69246fa-4a1e-4e86-845e-66588a1069bf.png)

-I would accept sales proposal to add additional customer service reps on the basis that these reps will reduce service call count.
+I would accept Sales' proposal to add additional customer service reps on the basis that these reps will reduce service call count.
 The $400K investment annually can work to reduce churn by $800K per year if the customers with high volume (5 calls and over) are addressed.

-4. Operations
+# 4. Operations

-5
+The Operations team has proposed adding resources to build a predictive model that will analyze customer behavior and diagnose causes of churn.

-7. Additional Considerations
+# 5. Additional Considerations